Azure/PyRIT/doc/code/memory/4_manually_working_with_memory.md

 ![scoring_2.png](../../../assets/scoring_2_export.png)

 3. Use it as an excel sheet!
-You can use pivot tables, etc. To visualize the data.
+You can use pivot tables, etc. to visualize the data.

 ![scoring_2.png](../../../assets/scoring_3_pivot.png)